pasqal-io/qadence/docs/tutorials/qml/ml_tools.md

 )
 ```

+If it is desired to only the save the "best" checkpoint, the following must be ensured:

+(a) `checkpoint_best_only = True` is used while creating the configuration through `TrainConfig`,
+(b) `val_every` is set to a valid integer value (for example, `val_every = 10`) which controls the no. of iterations after which the validation data should be used to evaluate the model during training, which can also be set through `TrainConfig`,
+(c) a validation criterion is provided through the `validation_criterion`, set through `TrainConfig` to quantify the definition of "best", and
+(d) the dataloader passed to `train_grad` is of type `DictDataLoader`.
+In this case, it is expected that a validation dataloader is also provided along with the train dataloader since the validation data will be used to decide the "best" checkpoint.
+The dataloaders must be accessible with specific keys: "train" and "val".

+The criterion used to decide the "best" checkpoint can be customized by `validation_criterion`, which should be a function that can take any number of arguments and return a boolean value (True or False) indicating whether some validation metric is satisfied or not.
+Typical choices are to return True when the validation loss (accuracy) has decreased (increased) compared to smallest (largest) value from previous iterations at which a validation check was performed.

 Let's see it in action with a simple example.

 ### Fitting a funtion with a QNN using `ml_tools`